TelcoSec/GSM-NiaB/README.md

 The goal of this lab is to create a GSM network with internet access and execute calls between our mobile phones.

+## Build you LAB

+1. Using Docker
+2. Install in Debian

 - 2 SIM cards provisioned to our network
 - 1 BTS
-- GSM Core
+- GSM Core - OSMO
-- PBX

-- Asterix
+- PBX Asterix
-- OSMOCOM
-- LimeSDR
-- SIM Cards
+- Internet Connection